How to Cancel Insurance in Turkey: Legal Insights

-Related: Health insurance tips for foreigner in Turkey
+Related: Health insurance tips for foreigners in Turkey

 Insurance companies are obligated to set aside technical reserves and provide coverage during the policy term.